 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Royal Caribbean Group scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Royal Caribbean Group hasn't always managed to keep its nose clean.
+Royal Caribbean Cruises scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Royal Caribbean Cruises hasn't always managed to keep its nose clean.

 |Level of controversy||3|

 We're not expecting Royal Caribbean Cruises to pay a dividend over the next 12 months.